Calcchang/Eyesu/README.md

 - **Eye Movement**: Move your eyes to control the cursor on the screen
 - **Spacebar**: Click to hit circles
-- **Close Both Eyes** (for approximately 1 second): Exit the game
 - **Q key**: Quit the game

 ### Gameplay

 1. Circles will appear randomly on the screen.
 2. Move your gaze to position the cursor over the circles.
-3. Press the spacebar when the approach circle aligns with the main circle.
+3. Press the spacebar when the outer ring and the circle seem to intersect
 4. Your score depends on timing:
-   - **PERFECT**: +300 points (extremely precise timing)
+   - **PERFECT**: +300 points (very precise timing)
-   - **GREAT**: +200 points (very good timing)
+   - **GREAT**: +200 points (good timing)
    - **OK**: +100 points (decent timing)
-   - **MEH**: +50 points (poor timing)
+   - **MEH**: +50 points (mid timing)
    - **MISS**: -100 points (circle disappeared without being clicked)
-5. Your combo increases with each successful hit and resets to 0 when you miss.
+5. Your combo is similar to your hit streak, if you miss a circle then your combo resets to 0

-## Technical Details

-- Uses MediaPipe's Face Mesh for precise eye tracking
-- Tracks iris position relative to calibrated center point
-- Applies smoothing to cursor movement for better usability
-- Implements a scoring system based on timing accuracy
-- Features visual feedback messages for hit quality

 ## Tips

-- Make sure you have adequate lighting for better face detection.
+- Make sure you have good lighting for better face detection.
-- Calibrate in a comfortable position that you can maintain while playing.
+- Calibrate in a comfortable position and ensure your head is centered in the frame
 - Adjust your distance from the camera for optimal tracking.
-- The game works best when your face is fully visible and well-lit.
+(Most normal sitting distances should be fine)

 ## Troubleshooting

-- If eye tracking seems inaccurate, try recalibrating by restarting the game.
+- Try recalibrating by restarting the game if the crosshair seems off or miscentered
-- Ensure your webcam has a clear view of your face.
-- If the game runs slowly, close other resource-intensive applications.
 - Adjust the `EYE_MOVEMENT_MULTIPLIER` constant in the code if cursor movement is too sensitive or not sensitive enough.
+(I hardcoded it to my specific window size)

 ## Customization

-You can modify various game parameters in the code:
+You can modify these game parameters in the code for customization:

 - `CIRCLE_RADIUS`: Size of the hit circles
 - `CIRCLE_LIFETIME`: How long circles remain on screen